 Business Associate Agreements (BAAs) and PHI Use

 By law, the HIPAA Privacy Rule applies only to covered entities, which are health plans, healthcare clearinghouses, and certain healthcare providers.
 However, covered entities often use third-party services, referred to as business associates, to help carry out their healthcare activities and functions.
-The US Department of Health and Human Services (HHS, 2017) defines a business associate as “a person or entity that performs certain functions or activities that involve the use or disclosure of protected health information on behalf of, or provides services to, a covered entity.”
-The Privacy Rule does allow covered entites to disclose PHI to business associates; however, this is under certain provisions.
-The Privacy Rule requires that the HIPAA covered entity obtain “satisfactory assurances” from its business associate that the business associate will appropriately safeguard the PHI it receives or creates on behalf of the covered entity (HHS, 2017).
+The U.S. Department of Health and Human Services (HHS, 2024) defines a business associate as “a person or entity that performs certain functions or activities that involve the use or disclosure of protected health information on behalf of, or provides services to, a covered entity.”
+The Privacy Rule does allow covered entities to disclose PHI to business associates; however, this is under certain provisions.
+The Privacy Rule requires that the HIPAA covered entity obtain “satisfactory assurances” from its business associate that the business associate will appropriately safeguard the PHI it receives or creates on behalf of the covered entity (HHS, 2024).
 Furthermore, the satisfactory assurances must be in writing.
 This may be in the form of a contract or other Business Associate Agreement (BAA) between the covered entity and the business associate.

 Data Encryption

 Telehealth services generate vast quantities of data.
 A patient may send a photo to a provider during an online consultation, or a wearable monitor may gather and store vital health information.
 The healthcare provider must safeguard all of this data.
 Data encryption using complex mathematics and encryption keys can ensure that, if an attacker gains access to any raw data, that data will be meaningless.
 There are three points at which data can be encrypted.
 Encryption of data at rest ensures that when an attacker bypasses access controls, the stored data is meaningless.
 Encryption of data in transit guarantees that data is meaningless if a transmission is intercepted.
-End-to-end encryption ensures that unencrypted information is only ever available at the two end-points and never between.
+End-to-end encryption ensures that unencrypted information is only ever available at the two endpoints and never between.

 Authentication

 Access to the underlying information system can be controlled using authentication and access control mechanisms, which restrict access to information based on the identity of the person accessing the device or data.
 There are several authentication techniques to consider.
-Knowledge-based authentication requires the user to know some secret information, such as a PIN, passphrase, or password, and enter the information to access the device prior to every use.
+Knowledgebased authentication requires the user to know some secret information, such as a PIN, passphrase, or password, and enter the information to access the device prior to every use.
 Biometric authentication is another option, using something that is part of a user’s attributes, such as the user’s fingerprint.
-Multi-factor authentication combines authentication methods, for example, a knowledge-based and biometric-based authentication could be applied to a device.
+Multi-factor authentication combines authentication methods; for example, a knowledge-based and biometric-based authentication could be applied to a device.
 If an attacker breaks through the initial password, they will be upheld to the touch dynamics authentication, making it harder to access the full contents of the device.
 Multi-factor authentication may hinder the user’s satisfaction on usability, but it will help protect the privacy and security of their PHI.

 Distribution

 Another threat in securing telehealth lies in the people who operate the devices.
-For telehealth to be secure business practices surrounding its use must be secure and everyone who engages with a telehealth system must be aware of the healthcare provider’s policies and procedures on telehealth.
+For telehealth to be secure, business practices surrounding its use must be secure, and everyone who engages with a telehealth system must be aware of the healthcare provider’s policies and procedures on telehealth.
 It is also recommended that healthcare providers handle initial distribution of telehealth software and devices to patients in a face-to-face setting, so they can establish the identity of the patient and authenticate the device he/she is using.

 Risk Considerations

-Based on the security and privacy issues highlighted above, consideration needs to be given to the following issues in addition to any patient care related policies developed around a telehealth program:
+Based on the security and privacy issues highlighted above, consideration needs to be given to the following issues in addition to any patient care-related policies developed around a telehealth program:

 - Device Security